-Using a scroll map, you can see where your visitors have stopped to read or take actions.
+Using a scroll map, you can see where your visitors have stopped reading or taking action.

 Similarly, poor design can cause poor conversions.

-If you have great traffic but low conversions, your landing page may be suffering from bad UI, poor CTA placement, and unwanted content that distracts visitors from the page’s main objective.
+If you have outstanding traffic but low conversions, your landing page may be suffering from bad UI, poor CTA placement, and unwanted content that distracts visitors from the page’s primary objective.

 Once you understand such problems, you can focus on them individually instead of completely changing your landing pages.